mvaneijgen/upcoming-vita-games/README.md

 ##### Step 4.
 Fill out the "Commit changes" form and hit the "Commit changes" button

-I'll will recieve your update and if everything seems fine I'll will accept the pull reqeust and your changes will be reflected on the website.
+I'll receive your update and if everything seems fine I'll accept the pull request and your changes will be reflected on the website.

 ----

 ## Credits
-The site is build on [Jekyll](http://jekyllrb.com) and uses the [Open Theme](https://github.com/open-start/opentheme) template.
+The site is built on [Jekyll](http://jekyllrb.com) and uses the [Open Theme](https://github.com/open-start/opentheme) template.
 Most content I used came from http://www.neogaf.com/forum/showthread.php?t=858508